Doceo Support Center

-If you’ve ever printed a document or an image full of rich colors, at times you have likely thought, “Why don’t the colors on my printed piece, match the colors on my computer monitor?”
-Unfortunately, your printer is not to blame and upgrading to a more expensive or higher-quality device won’t solve this issue.
-While the paper and ink you use to print can play a role, regardless of what paper and ink you use, the reality is you’re unlikely to ever get a perfect match between the colors on your paper and your monitor.
+If you’ve ever printed a document or an image full of rich colors, at times you have likely thought, “Why don’t the colors on my printed piece match the colors on my computer monitor?”
+Unfortunately, your printer is not to blame.
+Upgrading to a more expensive or higher-quality device won’t solve this issue.
+While the paper and ink you use to print can play a role, regardless of what paper and ink you use.
+The reality is you’re unlikely to ever get a perfect match between the colors on your paper and your monitor.
 Why?
 Because the image you see on your screen and the image printed on a piece of paper are created by two completely different mediums.

 Color Difference Between Monitor and Printer